Akshay Kumar on 'Prithviraj': It's an educational film, should be shown in schools | Entertainment

 Directed by noted writer-director Chandraparaksh Dwivedi, the film features Kumar in the titular role of the ruler.

-During the trailer launch event of the historical drama, the 54-year-old actor said he learned about the life and times of Prithviraj through the book ''Prithviraj Raso'' and realized how little people know about the ruler.
+During the trailer launch event of the historical drama, the 54-year-old actor said he learnt about the life and times of Prithviraj through the book ''Prithviraj Raso'' and realised how little people know about the ruler.

-''I was given a book to read, 'Prithviraj Raso' by Dr Saab (Dwivedi).
-I read the book slowly and realized how big a warrior he was.
+''I was given a book to read, 'Prithviraj Raso' by Dr saab (Dwivedi).
+I read the book slowly and realised how big a warrior he was.
 But when we read about him in history, he was reduced to just a paragraph,'' Kumar told reporters.

 The actor said ''Prithviraj'' can be best described as an ''educational film'' and hoped the younger generation watches it for better understanding of history.